← Back to Learning Center

 3. Isolation 3-bet

 You want to play heads-up against one specific opponent — usually a weak limper or weak opener — and take position and initiative.
+This is more about pool selection than hand strength.

 Standard 3-Bet Sizes